 I have never been one to agree that “beauty is pain”.
-Sure, I have spent my fair share wearing tall heels or tolerating a bit of discomfort in a pair of shoes but I don’t sacrifice my own comfort or dignity for a pair of shoes or new trendy item.
-The older a get the more I focus on comfort.
+Sure, I have spent my fair share of time wearing tall heels or tolerating a bit of discomfort in a pair of shoes, but I don’t sacrifice my own comfort or dignity for a pair of shoes or new trendy item.
+The older I get the more I focus on comfort.
 Obviously I still want to choose items that are in style and cute, but comfort is my main priority.Before going to San Francisco I was trying to search for pieces that would be comfortable for travel without looking too “athliesure”.
 My biggest priority was finding comfortable shoes that I could walk around in all day.
 After spending several weeks in a boot I didn’t want to risk another injury on this trip.
 Finally, I decided to try these loafers from GH Bass.
 I had been eyeing them for quite some time and thought they just might be the perfect spring/summer shoe that is comfortable enough to walk around in all day.
 They are quite honestly a new favorite.
 I don’t think I have ever warn a shoe so comfortable before.My next discovery was these cropped jeans from J. Crew.
 I originally tried them on back in March while in Chicago and fell in love.
 I finally convinced myself to order them and I am so glad I did.
 They are a great summer jean!
 They have a great stretch to them (without actually stretching out) and are a relaxed fit.
 I wore them on our first day in San Francisco and even after 2 plane rides, a short hike and walking around downtown I kept telling Andrew how unbelievably comfortable these jeans are.
 I’m not one for sweatpants, but these are just as comfy in my opinion!Style is definitely important to me, but I don’t just want to look good, I want to feel good too!
 I have purchased so many cute things in the past that I rarely end up wearing because they aren’t comfortable or don’t feel “right”.
 So instead, I am focusing on comfort first.

 *Photos taken by my little brother (aspiring photographer).
 He’s the sweetest